Trade unions

 What is a trade union?

-A trade union is an organisation that protects the rights and interests its members.
+A trade union is an organisation that represents and protects the rights and interests of its members.
 Members are employees in a particular sector or job, for example, teaching or nursing.

-A trade union must have a negotiating licence in order to negotiate on employee wages and other conditions of employment.
+A trade union must have a negotiating licence to negotiate employee wages and other conditions of employment.

-The Irish Congress of Trade Unions (ICTU) is the single umbrella organisation for trade unions, representing a range of interests of ICTU members, both in Ireland and in Northern Ireland.
-ICTU also run the website unionconnect.ie to facilitate people to join a union.
+The Irish Congress of Trade Unions (ICTU) is the umbrella organisation for trade unions, representing a range of interests of ICTU members, both in Ireland and in Northern Ireland.
+ICTU has information if you want to join a union.

 Employees have a right under the Constitution to join a trade union.
-You can choose whether or not to become a member of a trade union.
+You can join the union of your choice and can leave a union at any time.

 You cannot be discriminated against or dismissed from your job because you are a member of a union.

-If you want to join a union, you should check if there is already a union representative in your workplace.
+Check if there is already a union representative in your workplace.
 There may be more than one union in your workplace.
-The union representative will be able to help you join, and act as a first point of contact for union-related matters.
+The union representative will be able to help you join and act as a first point of contact for union-related matters.

-If you do not know which union to join, you can complete an application form on unionconnect.ie and they will help you select the most appropriate union to represent you.
+If you do not know which union to join, you can complete an application form on the ICTU website, and they will help you select the most appropriate union to represent you.

 There is a regular subscription cost for union membership, which is decided by the trade union.